utdata/icj-project-template/README.md

 By default, the `docs/` folder is committed to Github because we are using [Github Pages](https://help.github.com/categories/github-pages-basics/) for free hosting of our site.

-Review [Github Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) for specific directions on deployment there.
+Review [Github Pages](https://help.github.com/articles/configuring-a-publishing-source-for-github-pages/#publishing-your-github-pages-site-from-a-docs-folder-on-your-master-branch) for specific directions on deployment.

 ## Technical bits on how this project is structured